 If you want to improve your surf skills and join a yoga retreat, this is one of the best places in the south of Sri Lanka.
 For more info, check it out here.

 Lankavatara Ocean Retreat & Spa

 At Lankavatara Ocean Retreat, expect a luxury experience right by the beach.
 This is one of our favorite places in the south of Sri Lanka.
 Wanna get pampered during your stay in Sri Lanka?
 Then this place is for you.
 Book here.

 Best time to visit the South of Sri Lanka?

-Sri Lanka has a tropical climate with two monsoons seasons at different times and part of the country.
-This allows travellers to always benefit from a good season, on one side or the other of the country.
+Sri Lanka has a tropical climate with two monsoon seasons at different times and parts of the country.
+This allows travelers to always benefit from a good season, on one side or the other of the country.

 For the northeast part, the period from May to September is the most favorable.

 Regarding the western and southern region as well as the mountains, the months of December to March are the best with less chances of rain.
 April – June can get quite a lot of rain with the Monsoon season in the south.